StephanRaab/FIDE-Chess-Data/Chess Scripts/Step 2 - Reformat/README.md

 # ⌚ Time Length

 **Note:** The files take some time to process and modify.
-It took me about 5 minutes to run on my computer, which runs on 8 cores.
+It took me about 5 minutes to process all of the files (through December 2019) on my computer, which runs on 8 cores.

 # ❓ Questions?